wolframkriesing/site-stitcher/content/blog-posts/2020/04/19-speed-up-the-build-process/index.md

 Maybe just one word about the [template engine, tundra][tundra].
 I found it while searching for a simple, yet powerful template engine.
-I had a couple of criteria looking for it, one was that I wanted to have all the power of JS available, I wanted this inheritance kinda behavior as django's template engine has it and foremost I was looking for one that had as little dependencies as possible.
+I had a couple of criteria looking for it, one was that I wanted to have all the power of JS available, I wanted this inheritance kinda behavior as django's template engine has it and foremost I was looking for one that had as little dependencies as possible and I didn't see a reason why such a template engine must be huge, so I hoped for a small amount of code.
+Tundra was what matched my search criteria.
 I was not interested in the number of downloads and these kinda metrics.
 I am not convinced that following the masses in JS land is often a good choice.
 I looked into the code of tundra and I have seen globals, I saw every template render does a `new Function()` and tundra's stdlib is always loaded, which I don't need.
 But the approach is what I like, simple and pretty straighforward.
 Maybe I get around to help moving it forward a bit, I have ideas.
 But it's not my project, so there might be other plans than mine behind it.

+Back to optimizing the build time by using tundr's cache option.
 So i turn on the `cache: true`.
 I do this at the top of the file, where I instanciate the `tundra` variable.

 ```javascript